© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Fumigation - this the use of gaseous substances (fumigants) that are toxic to, and kill all life stages, of stored product pests in raw material or product.
 Fumigation must be done in gas proof enclosures to contain the gas for long enough to achieve mortality.

-Controlled atmosphere - In some situations where a fumigant (gaseous substance) cannot be used infested raw material can be placed in large heat ovens, all stages of all insects are killed by heating the material to 140°F for 30 minutes.
+Controlled atmosphere - In some situations where a fumigant (gaseous substance) cannot be used infested raw material can be placed in large heat ovens, all stages of all insects are killed by heating the material to 60 degrees Celsius for 30 minutes.

-Call Rentokil at 1-800-837-5520 or contact us online to see how our effective solutions can keep stored product insects out of your business.
+Call Rentokil on 0800 736 865 or contact us online to see how our effective solutions can keep stored product insects out of your business.